eWaterCycle/getting-started/book/some_content/different_models.md

 ## Wflow

 Let us start with the documentation of Wflow, which is available [here](https://wflow.readthedocs.io/en/latest/).
-Wflow is developed my Deltares.
+Wflow is a fully distributed, open-source hydrological modeling framework developed by Deltares.
+It supports multiple process representations (e.g., HBV, SBM, routing) and is designed for both research and operational use, including flood forecasting and water resource management.
+In addition to the standard implementation, Wflow Julia is also available in via WflowJl, offering improved performance and integration with the growing Julia ecosystem for scientific computing.

 ### Benefits

 * Ideal for catchment to regional-scale modeling with high spatial detail.
-* More flexible and extensible than HBV or PCR-GLOBWB.
+* More flexible and extensible than HBV or PCR-GlobWB.
 * Better for operational and real-time forecasting scenarios.
 * Uses modern formats (NetCDF, YAML) and integrates easily into scientific workflows (e.g., eWaterCycle).
 * Strong support for modularity, making it easier to adapt to specific hydrological or climatic contexts.